propublica/sunlight-congress/config/nginx/README.md

-The nginx configuration we use in production for the [Sunlight Congress API](http://sunlightlabs.github.io/congress/).
+The nginx configuration we use in production for the [Sunlight Congress API](http://sunlightlabs.github.io/congress/), spread across a few different files.

 ### Robust SSL support